-Break-in Fires
+Break-in Fires:

 If your stove is new or has new cast iron replacement parts, "season" the new cast iron with a few break-in fires.
 Follow Steps 1-3 below.
 Then let the fire burn out.
 Do not close the damper.
-Maintain a small but not smoky fire by adjusting the air control.
+Maintain a small, but not smoky, fire by adjusting the primary air control.
 After the break-in fires, continue with Step 4.

 The stove's paint and cement will emit a slight odor as these materials cure during the first few fires.
-You may wish to provide extra ventilation near the stove by partially opening a door or window until the odor disappears
+You may wish to provide extra ventilation near the stove by partially opening a door or window when the odor is present.

-Lighting the Fire
+Lighting the Fire:

 Step 1.
 Open the stove damper.
-Open the primary air control fully.
+Fully open the primary air control and close the secondary (catalyst) air control.